swent-group10/mvp-prd/template/7-functional_requirements.md

 Viewing posts within a specific radius helps users connect with others nearby, fostering a sense of community and local support.

 **Proposed Solution**
-- Implement location-based filtering (Geofire) to show posts from users within a specified radius using the MapViewModel.
+- Implement location-based filtering (Geofire) to show posts from users within a specified radius.
 - Use geolocation services to determine user locations and calculate distances.
 - Ensure user privacy by allowing location sharing only with explicit consent.